Observance of Christmas by country: Bangladesh

-Christmas is known as Boro Din ('Big Day') in Bangladeshi.
+Christmas is known as Boro Din ('Big Day') in Bengali.
 Pitha, cookies and cake are prepared by Bangladeshi Christians during Christmas.
 Christmas is a one-day public holiday.
 On Christmas Eve, churches hold a large dinner called preeti bhoj that includes pulau, egg korma, fish fry and vegetable curries.
 On Christmas Eve and Christmas morning, prayers are generally held in church.
 After prayers, carol performances happen.
 Bengali Christian churches are also decorated with lights and Christmas trees.
 Some Christians also decorate their homes for celebrations or visits, and give money or toys as gifts to children.

 Christmas is also increasingly celebrated by other religions in Bangladesh, especially in urban areas.
 People celebrate by going to theme parks, zoos and museums, hosting small Christmas parties in restaurants and homes, or with gift-giving.

-Bhutan

-Christmas is not an official holiday in Bhutan, in spite of its unusual observance.
-Despite the country being officially Buddhist, many urban areas in the country are adorned with decorations and shops filled with miniature Santa Clauses.

 India

-Being a British colony until 1947, many British traditions stayed on in India.
-Christmas is a state holiday in India, although Christianity in India is a minority with only 2.3% (of 1.237 billion) of the population.
+Christmas is a state holiday in India, although Christianity in India is a minority with only 2.3% of the population.
+Despite most Indians being Hindus, millions of Indians still celebrate Christmas as a secular holiday.

 Christians, especially Catholics, attend Midnight Mass.
 Many Christian houses in India decorate with Christmas cribs and Christmas trees and hang brightly lit stars (symbolising the Bethlehem star) outside their houses.
 They distribute sweets and cakes to their neighbors.
-In many schools run by Christian missionaries and in some schools run by other religion trusts(including Hinduism, Islam, etc), the children actively participate in Christmas programs.
+In many schools run by Christian missionaries and in some schools run by other religion trusts (including Hinduism, Islam, etc), the children actively participate in Christmas programs.
 Many government schools also have a tradition of Christmas celebrations.
 Christmas is also increasingly celebrated by other religions in India.

 Christmas is known as Bada Din ('Big Day') in North and North-West India and people plant trees on this day.